apollographql/apollo-server/docs/source/federation/core-concepts.md

 Let's say we want to add a `reviews` field to the `Product` entity.
 This field will hold a list of reviews for the product.
 The `Product` entity originates in the `products` service, but it makes much more sense for the `reviews` service to resolve this particular field.

-To handle this case, we can extend the `Product` entity in the `reviews` service like so:
+To handle this case, we can extend the `Product` entity in the `reviews` service, like so:

 ```graphql{3}:title=reviews
 extend type Product @key(fields: "upc") {